itssimon/pachypy/README.md

-# pachypy - A Python client library and alternative CLI for Pachyderm
+# pachypy - A Python client library and CLI for Pachyderm

 This package aims to make interactions with a [Pachyderm](https://www.pachyderm.io) cluster more efficient and user-friendly.